Mojibake: Burmese

 Due to Western sanctions and the late arrival of Burmese language support in computers, much of the early Burmese localization was homegrown without international cooperation.
 The prevailing means of Burmese support is via the Zawgyi font, a font that was created as a Unicode font but was in fact only partially Unicode compliant.
 In the Zawgyi font, some codepoints for Burmese script were implemented as specified in Unicode, but others were not.
 The Unicode Consortium refers to this as ad hoc font encodings.
 With the advent of mobile phones, mobile vendors such as Samsung and Huawei simply replaced the Unicode-compliant system fonts with Zawgyi versions.

 Due to these ad hoc encodings, communications between users of Zawgyi and Unicode would render as garbled text.
 To get around this issue, content producers would make posts in both Zawgyi and Unicode.
 Myanmar government designated 1 October 2019 as "U-Day" to officially switch to Unicode.
 The full transition was estimated to take two years.

 African languages

 In certain writing systems of Africa, unencoded text is unreadable.
 Texts that may produce mojibake include those from the Horn of Africa such as the Ge'ez script in Ethiopia and Eritrea, used for Amharic, Tigre, and other languages, and the Somali language, which employs the Osmanya alphabet.
 In Southern Africa, the Mwangwego alphabet is used to write languages of Malawi and the Mandombe alphabet was created for the Democratic Republic of the Congo, but these are not generally supported.
 Various other writing systems native to West Africa present similar problems, such as the N'Ko alphabet, used for Manding languages in Guinea, and the Vai syllabary, used in Liberia.

-Arabic
+Semitic languages

-Another affected language is Arabic (see below), in which text becomes completely unreadable when the encodings do not match.
+Other affected languages are Arabic and Hebrew (see below), in which text becomes completely unreadable when the encodings do not match.